-ITI discusses at length the four “Ps” of strategy- perspective, position, plan and pattern, each of which represents a different way to approach your service strategy.
-Brief summaries are provided here and refer to Chapter 3 of the service strategy book for more details.
+ITIL discusses at length the four “Ps” of strategy- perspective, position, plan and pattern, each of which represents a different way to approach your service strategy and not to be confused with the 4 P’s of ITIL Service Design.
+Brief summaries are provided here and refer to Chapter 3 of the ITIL service strategy book for more details.

 - Position is how you will differentiate from your competitors; that is, what is your unique value proposition?
 As sound position guides you in both what to do and what not to do based on your ability to differentiate yourself from the competition.